Connor Joe Player Props: Pirates vs. Athletics

 Connor Joe At The Plate

-- Joe has 14 doubles, three triples, six home runs and 19 walks while hitting .255.
+- Joe leads Pittsburgh in total hits (43) this season while batting .256 with 23 extra-base hits.

-- Among qualified batters in MLB play, his batting average ranks 85th, his on-base percentage ranks 55th, and he is 38th in the league in slugging.
+- Among the qualifying batters in MLB play, he ranks 82nd in batting average, 53rd in on-base percentage, and 39th in slugging.

-- In 11.8% of his games this season, he has hit a long ball, and 3.2% of his trips to the plate.
+- Looking at the 52 games he has played this year, he's hit a long ball in six of them (11.5%), and in 3.1% of his trips to the plate.

-- Joe has picked up an RBI in 31.4% of his games this season, with more than one RBI in 5.9% of his games.
-He has also driven in three or more runs in one contest.
+- Joe has had at least one RBI in 30.8% of his games this season (16 of 52), with two or more RBI three times (5.8%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 21 of 51 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 40.4% of his games this season, with two or more runs scored in 13.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.